Free E-Mail

 Why Have a Bible Study Journal?

-The first question is: Why should you want a journal?
+The first question is: Why should you keep a journal?
 Let me share some of the benefits:

 - Place.
 You have a dedicated space to record your thoughts and insights, so you don't forget them.

 - Process.
-The very process of putting your thoughts into words forces you to understand them better, to think more deeply.
+The very act of putting your thoughts into words helps you understand them better and think more deeply.

 - Meditation.
-Journaling can be a kind of meditation -- that is, a way of pondering and reflecting on the truths you are trying to understand.
+Journaling can be a form of meditation -- a way of pondering and reflecting on the truths you're trying to grasp.

 - Reflection.
-Writing down the answers in your journal to Discussion Questions in the JesusWalk Bible Study Series requires reflection and thoughtfulness.
-If you are just reading, a lot of material doesn't really register.
-But when you respond to a question, you are compelled to think, to learn, and often to apply a truth.
+Writing down the answers to the Discussion Questions in the JesusWalk Bible Study Series requires reflection and intentionality.
+If you are only reading, much may not register.
+But when you engage with a question, you are compelled to think, to learn, and often to apply a truth.

 There are many kinds of journals.
 A diary is a kind of journal in which you write down your inmost thoughts.
 But a Bible study journal focuses on learning from what you are reading and studying in Scripture.
-There is no one right way.
-Your journal will be different from that of another disciple, simply because God created you to be unique.
+There is no single "right" way to journal.
+Your journal will be different from another disciple's -- because God has made you unique.

 How Can You Start?

-- Purchase a bound journal that contains lines on which you can write.
-It doesn't need to have a hard cover, but it's best if the pages are sewn together (thread-bound, casebound) rather than just glued, so it doesn't fall apart over time.
-These are sometimes called laboratory notebooks, composition notebooks, lined notebooks, etc. You can even buy fancy leather-bound journals, but that is probably unnecessary.
-You might find something in an office supplies store or bookshop.
+- Purchase.
+Choose a bound journal with lined pages.
+It doesn't need a hard cover, but ideally the pages should be sewn together (thread-bound, casebound) rather than just glued, so it won't fall apart over time.
+Inexpensive journals are sometimes called laboratory notebooks, composition notebooks, lined notebooks, etc. Try an office supply store or bookshop.
+You can buy fancy leather-bound journals, but that is probably unnecessary.

 - Loose structure.
-Don't restrict it to a formal study.
+Don't limit your journaling to a formal study.
 If a sermon or Bible reading stimulates your thoughts, write that down as well.

 - Freedom.
-You are writing for your own benefit -- and God's.
-There's no need to submit the journal to a teacher to prove anything, as you may have done in school.
+You are writing for your own benefit -- and God's glory.
+There's no need to submit the journal to a teacher to prove anything, as you might have in school.
 Now you are learning to be a better disciple of Jesus, not to earn a diploma.

 - Rinse and repeat.
-When you fill this journal, buy another and label it #2.
-And so on.
+When one journal is full, start another -- "Journal #2" and so on.

+You'll find a Bible study journal a blessing.
 At the conclusion of a Bible study, you may be proud of yourself for completing all the answers.
-Good for you!
-But the value of this kind of journal is not primarily as a reference for later -- though you might return to it a year or two from now.
-The greatest value is that it helps you learn and apply God's word through reflection and engagement.
+Well done!
+But the value of this kind of journal isn't as a reference for later -- though you might revisit it years from now.
+The greatest value is that it helps you learn and apply God's word through thoughtful engagement and personal reflection.

 Keeping some kind of journal is a spiritual discipline that will bring you many rewards as a maturing disciple of our Lord.